awsdocs/amazon-sqs-developer-guide/doc_source/sqs-general-identifiers.md

 When you create a new queue, you must specify a queue name unique for your AWS account and region\.
 Amazon SQS assigns each queue you create an identifier called a *queue URL* that includes the queue name and other Amazon SQS components\.
 Whenever you want to perform an action on a queue, you provide its queue URL\.

 The name of a FIFO queue must end with the `.fifo` suffix\.
-The suffix counts towards the 80\-character queue name limit\.
+The suffix counts towards the 80\-character queue name quota\.
 To determine whether a queue is [FIFO](FIFO-queues.md), you can check whether the queue name ends with the suffix\.

 The following is the queue URL for a queue named `MyQueue` owned by a user with the AWS account number `123456789012`\.